-The Media Settings section allows you to control how media is displayed on your site.
+The Media Settings section lets you control how media is displayed on your site.
 To configure your media settings, do the following:

 (Settings – Media Settings)

-The ‘Media Settings’ screen will display in your web browser …
+This loads the ‘Media Settings’ screen in your browser …

 (WordPress Media Settings Screen)